Rasik1407S/Product-Finder/README.md

 To add a retailer, improve search query patterns, or fix output formatting:

 1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/add-nykaa-support`
+2. Create a feature branch: `git checkout -b feature/add-support`
 3. Edit `Product_Finder.md` following the existing section structure
-4. Commit: `git commit -m 'feat: add Nykaa to retailer list'`
+4. Commit: `git commit -m 'feat: add  to retailer list'`
 5. Push and open a Pull Request

 The core constraints are non-negotiable: no fabricated data, direct product page links only, all prices in ₹ INR.